AlanRacciatti/LW3-Faucet/README.md

         - `client.token` - Your discord bot's token.
         - `privateKey` - The private key of the account that will be sending funds.
         - `networks.{network}.nodeUri` - The URI to the node providers.
+        - `database` - All fields in this object are for the database connection.
+Note: You can create a local database by running `docker-compose up -d` thanks to the `docker-compose.yml` file
 4. Install packages.
     - Navigate into the downloaded source files and type `npm install`.
 5. Register commands.